ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 5. On the **Device configuration | Profiles** page, select **+Create profile** that appears on the menu bar above the list of profiles.
 6. On the **Create a profile** pane, select the **Platform** field to see the different platforms that are available. **Do not configure any option.** The purpose of this task is to simply see what platforms are available that can be assigned to a new device profile, should you want to ever create one.
 7. Close the **Create a profile** pane.
-8. Leave the Azure portal and all other tabs open in your browser for the next task.
+8. Leave all browser tabs open for the next task.

 # Proceed to Lab 10 - Exercise 4